jonigata/retracker/README.md

 - `tr`: Track a function
 - `trm`: Track a method
 - `tro`: Track all methods of an object
-- `truncate`: Clear the tracking history
+- `truncate`: Truncate the tracking history from the current point

 ### `protect(value)`

 Prevents a value from being recorded in the history.

+### `truncate()`

+Truncates the tracking history from the current point onwards.
+Useful for creating new branches in your execution history.

 ## Use Cases